 Solid walls are external walls of a building that have no cavities or gaps.
 Walls built before the 1920s are generally solid walls, whilst walls built after this time are typically cavity walls, made up of two layers with a cavity between them.

-Originally, cavity walls were designed to prevent rainwater from seeping through the walls and into the building, but in the last couple of decades, the cavities have been filled with insulation to help improve the overall insulation of the building.
-With solid walls, there are no cavities, meaning that other alternatives are required to improve insulation.
+Originally, cavity walls were designed to prevent rainwater from seeping through the walls and into the building.
+But in the last couple of decades, installers have been filling the cavities with insulation to help improve temperature regulation inside the building.
+Solid walls do not contain cavities, and the insulation alternatives are outlined below.

 Generally, you can tell the difference between solid walls and cavity walls when looking at the brickwork (if the building hasn’t been rendered).
 Cavity walls have bricks laid lengthways with an even staggered pattern, whilst solid walls have a brick pattern where bricks are laid both lengthways and across the width of the wall.

 Several different forms of insulation can be used with solid walls.
-Solid walls can be insulated either from the outside or the inside, both of which have their benefits.
+You can insulate solid walls either from the outside or the inside, both of which have their benefits.

 The installation of internal insulation on solid walls is generally cheaper than the cost of installing external insulation, which is a big draw.
-Additionally, internal insulation on solid walls can be undertaken room by room, making it manageable and easier to plan.
+Additionally, you can fit internal insulation on solid walls room by room, making it manageable and easier to plan.

-However, installing internal insulation can be quite a disruptive process, as each room will need to be cleared before work can begin, and skirting boards, door frames and other fittings will need removing and reattaching.
+However, installing internal insulation can be quite a disruptive process, as you will need to clear each room before beginning work.
+You’ll also need to remove and reattach skirting boards, door frames and other fittings.
 Additionally, internal insulation decreases the usable area of each room by increasing the thickness of the wall.

-Another issue associated with internal insulation is that it can make hanging shelving units, pictures and other furniture quite challenging, as insulation boards and stud walls are not designed to hold the weight of heavy items.
+It can also make hanging shelving units, pictures and other furniture quite challenging.
+This is because insulation boards and stud walls are not designed to hold the weight of heavy items.

 External insulation on solid walls

-Installing external solid wall insulation can be achieved without any real disruption to the building – although pipework will need removing or extending, temporary downpipes can be installed, meaning the business can continue as usual.
+You can install external solid wall insulation without any real disruption to the building.
+Although pipework will need removing or extending, you can install temporary downpipes.
+So, business can continue as usual.

 By applying external insulation to your solid walls, not only are you improving the insulating qualities of the wall, but you are also creating a weatherproof barrier that not only protects the brickwork and reduces potential draughts, but also extends the lifespan of the walls and improves sound insulation.
 Additionally, external insulation can reduce internal condensation and help prevent damp from occurring.